2020 SHOW + TELL

 PLAN YOUR GIVING

 Designate the UA+Ed when you join the United Way

 Grow an existing endowment fund or flow-through fund that supports a purpose meaningful to you

 The UA+Ed has over 70 funds that are designated to support specific schools, subject areas, activities and more

 Learn about these funds on our website: UAEducationFoundation.com/our-funds

 Always a Golden Bear!

 The Upper Arlington Alumni Association (UAAA) was established by the UA+Ed in 1986 to help Golden Bears stay connected and engaged after graduation.
-In 2019, the UAAA unveiled a new logo and website.
-A new Student Ambassador program was also launched to connect with our future alumni.
+In 2020, the student ambassador program is helping to raise awareness and connection between the UA+Ed and UAAA.
 In addition to honoring the past, the UAAA plays an active part in the UA+Ed's mission to provide access to meaningful opportunities for each and every student.